awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

  If your application includes a write\-intensive workload on the primary instance and long\-running queries on the Aurora Replicas, you might experience substantial purge lag\. *Purge lag* happens when internal garbage collection is blocked by long\-running queries\.
 The symptom that you see is a high value for `history list length` in output from the `SHOW ENGINE INNODB STATUS` command\.
 You can monitor this value using the `RollbackSegmentHistoryListLength` metric in CloudWatch\.
 This condition can reduce the effectiveness of secondary indexes and lead to reduced overall query performance and wasted storage space\.

- If you experience such issues, you can use an Aurora MySQL configuration setting, `aurora_read_replica_read_committed`, to use the `READ COMMITTED` isolation level on Aurora Replicas\.
+ If you experience such issues, you can use an Aurora MySQL session\-level configuration setting, `aurora_read_replica_read_committed`, to use the `READ COMMITTED` isolation level on Aurora Replicas\.
 Using this setting can help reduce slowdowns and wasted space that can result from performing long\-running queries at the same time as transactions that modify your tables\.

  We recommend making sure that you understand the specific Aurora MySQL behavior of the `READ COMMITTED` isolation before using this setting\.
 The Aurora Replica `READ COMMITTED` behavior complies with the ANSI SQL standard\.
 However, the isolation is less strict than typical MySQL `READ COMMITTED` behavior that you might be familiar with\.
 Thus, you might see different query results under `READ COMMITTED` on an Aurora MySQL read replica than for the same query under `READ COMMITTED` on the Aurora MySQL primary instance or on Amazon RDS MySQL\.
 You might use the `aurora_read_replica_read_committed` setting for such use cases as a comprehensive report that scans a very large database\.
 You might avoid it for short queries with small result sets, where precision and repeatability are important\.